Worklytics/psoxy/docs/gcp/getting-started.md

 your Terraform state may contain secrets such as API keys, depending on the sources you connect.

 See: https://developer.hashicorp.com/terraform/language/settings/backends/local

+## Security Considerations

+ * the 'Service Account' approach described in the prerequisites is preferable to giving a Google user account IAM roles to administer your infrastructure directly.
+You can pass this Service Account's email address to Terraform by setting the `gcp_terraform_sa_account_email`.
+Your machine/environments CLI must be authenticated as GCP entity which can impersonate this Service Account, and likely create tokens as it (`Service Account Token Creator` role).
+ * using a *dedicated* GCP project is superior to using a shared project, as it provides an implicit security boundary around your infrastructure as well as simplifying monitoring/cleanup.
+The IAM roles specified in the prerequisites must be granted at the project level, so any non-Proxy infrastructure within the GCP project that hosts your proxy instances will be accessible to the user / service account who's managing the proxy infrastructure.

 ## Bootstrap